 - 2.6.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
 (Core) - 2.6.a.
-Faculty members must demonstrate competence in both clinical care and teaching.
-(Core) - 2.6.b.
-Faculty members or consultants with special expertise in all the disciplines related to neurology, including behavioral neurology, child neurology, clinical neurophysiology, epilepsy, headache, movement disorders, neurocritical care, neurogenetics, neuroimaging, neurology of aging, neuromuscular medicine, neuro-oncology, neuro-ophthalmology, neuropathology, neuropsychology, pain management, psychiatry. - 2.6.c.
-Faculty members with expertise in the performance and interpretation of routine EEG, video EEG monitoring, and intracranial EEG recording must be available to instruct fellows.
-(Core) - 2.7.
+Faculty members or consultants with special expertise in all the disciplines related to neurology, including behavioral neurology, child neurology, clinical neurophysiology, epilepsy, headache, movement disorders, neurocritical care, neurogenetics, neuroimaging, neurology of aging, neuromuscular medicine, neuro-oncology, neuro-ophthalmology, neuropathology, pain management, psychiatry, sleep disorders, and vascular neurology, should be available to the fellows.
+(Detail) - 2.7.
 Faculty Responsibilities